Keystone pipeline operators slammed for ‘lack of transparency’ - NewsBreak

-TOPEKA ( KSNT ) – Keystone pipeline operator, TC Energy, is under fire following last year’s massive oil spill in Northeast Kansas, near the Nebraska border.
+TOPEKA, Kan. ( KSNT ) – Keystone pipeline operator, TC Energy, is under fire following last year’s massive oil spill in Northeast Kansas , near the Nebraska border.

 In a hearing Tuesday, state lawmakers grilled the pipeline operator on the aftermath of the spill that happened back in December.
 Questions about safety, payments of damages and ‘lack of transparency’ were just some of the biggest takeaways.